Employer Information

 Daily ward rounds and handover at 8.30, 20:30.

-EWTD and Junior Doctors compliant Rota:
+EWTD and Resident Doctors compliant Rota:

 It is important to note that this description is a typical example of your placement and may be subject to change.